 And while I have ALL of the info and guidance you’re looking for, I don’t have a TON of photos of this bad boy – yet.
-I refer 100% to photos from my Online Paint Colour Consulting clients, so hopefully, I’ll be getting more soon!
+I refer 100% to photos from my Online Paint Color Consulting clients, so hopefully, I’ll be getting more soon!

 If you have north-facing light or even flat afternoon eastern/morning western light, you’ll see Requisite Gray shades itself a bit more with its gray base.
 It rarely looks like a COLD gray, but it certainly nods in that direction.

 Notice how Versatile Gray is a bit warmer/taupe than Requisite.
 Links to others at the end of this blog post

 On the other hand, if you have glorious south-facing room or afternoon western sunshine, Requisite Gray will lean a bit more into its subtle warmth.
 Depending on your PERCEPTION, you might even think it looks a bit like taupe!